 Dance schools everywhere play a valuable role in keeping children fit and healthy and giving them a focus.
 We are pleased that we are able to offer these groups a stage to demonstrate their energy, enthusiasm and enjoyment for the art of dance.
 There are so few opportunities for such a group to appear in front of such large appreciative audiences and the Birmingham Tattoo organisers once again are happy to be able to offer them the chance to perform as one large group.

-Guest Vocal Soloists
+Guest Vocal Soloist

 British Tenor Tim Pitman